LuemmelSec/LuemmelSec.github.io/_posts/2022-09-16-Skidaddle-Skideldi-I-just-pwnd-your-PKI.md

 ### Exploitation

-Well in this case we can't work with Certify or Certipy alone, because we need to alter the AD object / cert template.
+Well in this case we can't work with Certify ~~or Certipy~~ (see below update) alone, because we need to alter the AD object / cert template.
 For this reason we are going to use [Will's](https://twitter.com/harmj0y) [PowerView](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) or [Fortalice Solutions's](https://fortalicesolutions.com/) [modifyCertTemplate](https://github.com/fortalice/modifyCertTemplate) respectively.

 #### PowerView & Certify
 ```